byondrnd/xrplugins-integrated-iframe-example/README.md

 => in public folder we have index.html for playground and iframe.html for hosting webpage.

-=> Event logger which shows emitted events.
+=> Event logger to shows emitted events.

-=> generate events section which will pass events data to iframe using postmessage.
+=> generate events section to pass events data to iframe using postmessage.

 => we are also passing configuration objects like theming and configs. currently we are using these to change color and text of button inside iframe.